crowbarz/ha-tfi_journeyplanner/README.md

 | Parameter | Description
 | --------- | -----------
-| *stop_id* | The stop identifier used at https://journeyplanner.transportforireland.ie/.
+| *stop_id* | The stop identifier from on the [TFI Journey Planner](https://journeyplanner.transportforireland.ie/).
 Multiple stop IDs can be specified for the same stop by separating them with a comma.
 | *service_id* | Filter departures by service IDs.
 This is useful if you are not interested in all services that stop at the transit stop.
 Multiple service IDs can be specified for the same stop by separating them with a comma.
 | *direction* | Filter departures by direction.
 This is usually `OUTBOUND` and `INBOUND` and can be found by reviewing the detailed departure information in the entity attributes.
 Multiple directions can be specified for the same stop by separating them with a comma.
 | *limit_departures* | Limit the number of departures returned by this integration.